CupidonSauce173/PigNotify/README.md

 ### How it works?

 First, when the server first boosts, it will check if it can establish a MySQL connection, if it can't, it will close the server.
 Otherwise, it will create (if the structure doesn't exist) the database and the table / columns.
 Then, a repeatingTask will be started to check at every x amount of seconds all the notifications related to the OnlinePlayers.
 It will exclude all already existing notifications in the server.
 Another repeatingTask is also ran to loop through all the notifications in the server and see if they have been displayed.
 If not, it will get the notification to a readable message (Translation System) and send a message to the target player and finally set the notification as "displayed".
 When the player disconnects from the server, all the notifications that are related to that player will be destroyed with the deleteNotification($notification) method.

 <h3>How to create a notification</h3>

 To create a new notification, you will need to call the $api->createNotification(); method.
 It won't directly show to the player that they received a notification, it will just create a new one in the database and will be waiting to get created in the server.

 Basically:

 ```
-server -> API (createNotification) -> Database <- Checknotifications Task -> server -> notificationCheckTask -> API (TranslateNotification) -> player.
+server -> API (createNotification) -> Database <- Checknotifications Task -> server -> notificationCheckTask -> API (translateNotification) -> player.
 ```

 <h3>Notes</h3>

 - You don't need to handle the PlayerQuitEvent to destruct the notifications.
 - You don't need to handle the join event to look if there are notifications for the player.
 - it is **NOT** recommended setting a check value smaller than 2 seconds.
 This could lead to performances issues.
 - Running your MySQL server in the same machine as your server is the best idea.
 - **NEVER** set values in the notifications after they have been created, this could lead to weird behavior.